sapegin/washingcode-book/manuscript/book.md

 // use functions instead of variables
 ```

-I don’t think that splitting a linear algorithm, even if it’s long, into several functions and then calling them one after another, necessarily make code more readable.
-Jumping between functions is harder than scrolling, and if you have to look into functions implementations to understand the code, then the abstraction wasn’t a right one.
+I don’t think that splitting a linear algorithm, even a long one, into several functions and then calling them one after another, makes code more readable.
+Jumping between functions is harder than scrolling, and if you have to look into functions’ implementations to understand the code, then the abstraction wasn’t the right one.

 Comments are useful to answer _why_ code is written in a certain way.
 If it’s fixing a bug, a ticket number will be useful.
 If there’s an obvious simpler alternative solution, a comment should explain why this solution doesn’t work in this case.
 Such comments will save you from accidental “refactoring” that makes code easier but removes some necessary functionality.